hessu/aprsc/doc/DEBUGGING.md

 aprsc command line.
 Insert "-e debug" if you don't have an -e parameter.

 On Debian and Ubuntu the parameter goes in /etc/default/aprsc, on the DAEMON_OPTS line.
+On CentOS it goes to /etc/sysconfig/aprsc.
 On other systems it typically goes in the init script.

 Enabling core dumps on Linux
 -------------------------------